-Potential sorting might be an issue in the identification because this can cause measurement errors in the influenza death rate.
-However, internal migration as an escaping strategy would not have worked because people could not have predicted the timing and place of the pandemics in early 20th century \citep{hayami2006}.
-Moreover, although another potential issue is the immediate response by the Japanese government.
-The government was unlikely to provide an efficient preventive policy during the pandemic because of the unavailability of a vaccine at the time \citep{hayami2006}.
+A potential issue in the identification is the immediate response by the Japanese government.
+However, due to the unavailability of a vaccine at the time, the government was unlikely to provide an efficient preventive policy during the pandemic.
+Moreover, potential sorting might be an issue in the identification because this can cause measurement errors in the influenza death rate.
+However, internal migration as an escaping strategy would not have worked because people could not have predicted the timing and place of the pandemics in the early 20th century \citep{hayami2006}.